sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 <img src="it_henri.png" style="max-width: 100%" >

 We see the recursive cases of these benchmarks follow the exponential trendline, while the iterative benchmarks look much more linear.
-While some of the graphs for the iterative benchmarks undulate a little, it's important to remember the time difference is quite small, and some of this could be noise from the moderately precise "time" command in bash.
+The data from the iterative benchmarks cover smaller amounts of time, and therefore, appear to be more influenced by noise.
+We run another set of benchmarks on the iterative versions of each of our benchmarks, 3 times per input argument, and plot the results below.

 ### Discussion
 We have hit our _V0_ goal of generating an iterative Fibonacci from a recursive one.
 We have also satisfied our _V1_ goal of generalizing our implementation to recursive functions with any number of recursive calls with arbitrary constant offsets.